Engee documentation

 Operating frequency vector (Hz) — array of operating frequencies of the antenna array element

-The array of operating frequencies of the antenna array element is specified as a string vector 1 on of increasing real values.
-The element has no response outside the frequency range given by the minimum and maximum elements of this vector.
+The array of operating frequencies of the antenna array element is set as a vector row 1 on increasing actual values.
+The element has no response beyond the frequency range specified by the minimum and maximum elements of this vector.
 The units of frequency measurement are Hz.

 Dependencies

-Frequency responses (dB) - frequency responses of antenna array elements
+Frequency responses (dB) — frequency responses of the elements of the antenna array

 Dependencies

-Selects the user antenna pattern coordinate system, either az-el or phi-theta is specified.
-When az-el is selected, the Azimuth angles (deg) and Elevations angles (deg) parameters are used to specify the coordinates of the directional pattern points.
-When the `phi-theta parameter is specified, the Phi angle (deg) and Theta angles (deg) parameters are used to specify the coordinates of the pattern points.
+The choice of the coordinate system of the radiation pattern of the user antenna is indicated by az-el or phi-theta'.
+When selecting `az-el, the Azimuth angles (deg) and Elevations angles (deg) parameters are used to set the coordinates of the directional pattern points.
+When specifying the phi-theta parameter, the Phi angle (deg) and Theta angles (deg) parameters are used to set the coordinates of the part points.

 Dependencies

-Azimuth angles (deg) - values of the antenna radiation pattern azimuth angles
+Azimuth angles (deg) — values of azimuth angles of the antenna radiation pattern

-The value of the azimuth angles for which the antenna radiation pattern will be calculated as a vector-string 1 on P. P must be greater than 2.
-The values of the azimuth angles shall lie in the range from −180° to 180° inclusive and shall be in strictly ascending order.
+The value of the azimuth angles, which will be used to calculate the radiation pattern of the antenna in the form of a vector row 1 on P. P must be greater than 2.
+The azimuth angles should be in the range of −180° up to 180° inclusive and arranged in strictly ascending order.

 Dependencies